 A second approximately east-west trending fault was previously identified in Jackson Gulch (informally named the Jackson Gulch fault).
 However, this fault is not mapped due to the uncertainty in the orientation of the fault trace.
-The area has been extensively modified and fresh exposures were covered by backfill material before measurements could be made.

 A mapped reverse fault trending roughly north-south is located within the quarry property and constitutes the boundary between the metamorphosed Precambrian bedrock to the west and the Pennsylvanian sedimentary rocks to the east (Smith, 1964; Scott, 1972).
 The quarry property straddles this boundary, with the majority of the processing plant and the entire asphalt plant located east of the fault (Figure 3).
 The bedrock material east of the fault is dominantly composed of upturned sandstones and shales of the Fountain Formation (Scott, 1972).
 West of this fault, the material is mapped as migmatitic quartzo-felspathic gneiss with intrusions of granitic pegmatite veins (Scott, 1972).